Breast Reconstruction in Birmingham AL

 - Flap surgery includes the risk of partial or complete loss of the flap and a loss of sensation at both the donor and reconstruction site.

-- The use of implants carries the risk of breast firmness (capsular contracture) and implant rupture.
+- Breast implants carry the risk of breast firmness (capsular contracture), implant rupture and other risks associated with breast implants.

 Preparing for Breast Reconstruction